-The reason we end up with leftover steak, however, is that the cuts are packaged in brown paper when they arrive from the butcher.
-They are loaded into the freezer by type, and then when we pull them out of the freezer we often have these vexing issues: Do we need one package of steaks or two for six people?
+We end up with leftover steak, however, because the cuts are packaged in the brown paper when they arrive from the butcher.
+They are loaded into the freezer by type, and then when we pull them out of the freezer, we often have these vexing issues: Do we need one package of steaks or two for six people?

-It’s a simple issue, really, but the answer is usually we really need one and end up cooking two to be safe because we have four growing children, including a 13-year-old who eats more than I do.
+It’s a simple issue, but the answer is that we usually need one and end up cooking two to be safe because we have four grown children, including a 13-year-old who eats more than I do.
 (I’d eat more if I swam 2 1/2 hours a day, too.)
 Enter: Leftover steak.

-Now, we sometimes take our leftover steak and re-season it with fajita seasonings, add a few grilled peppers and onions and have a fiesta.
-Other times we slice it thin and heat it up with caramelized onions and top the whole thing off with a dose of cheese before adding it to a toasted bun.
+Now, we sometimes take our leftover steak and re-season it with fajita seasonings, add a few grilled peppers and onions, and have a fiesta.
+Other times we slice it thin, heat it up with caramelized onions, and top the whole thing off with a dose of cheese before adding it to a toasted bun.
 Then, there is the pasta.

 - 1 tablespoon butter